kausikmelbourne/MachineLearningAssignment/ML_Assignment1.md

                          "problem_id" )]

 ---
-The following analysis has been performed to identify the appropriate variables.
-Following are codes for exploratory analysis including visualisations.
+The following are R few R commands, I used for exploratory analysis and visualisations.

 featurePlot(x = trnmodsmpl[,c(1,2)], y = trnmodsmpl$classe, plot = "pairs")